ohughes16/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

 ## Overview of the analysis
-I have been working on training and evaluating models with unbalanced classes for different credit card risk approval models.
-We analyzed oversampling (ROS and SMOTE) and undersampling(ClusterCentroids) the data as well as a combinatorial approach that both oversamples and undersamples (SMOTEENN) the data.
+I have been working on training and evaluating models with unbalanced classes for different credit risk loan approval models.
+This is an unbalanced classification problem as good loans outnumber risky loans.
+We analyzed oversampling (ROS and SMOTE) and undersampling (ClusterCentroids) the data as well as a combinatorial approach that both oversamples and undersamples (SMOTEENN) the data.
 We then compared two models that reduce bias, the BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-I will then provide a recommendation on whether they should be used to predict credit risk and the
+I will then provide a recommendation on whether these models should be used to predict credit risk.

 ## Results: The balanced accuracy scores and the precision and recall scores of all six machine learning models.